data-panther-pvt-ltd/proposal_generator/proposal_agents/content_generator.md

    - Use appropriate headings and subheadings
    - Create bulleted lists for clarity
    - Maintain consistent formatting

+## CRITICAL CLIENT REQUIREMENTS - MUST FOLLOW

+1. **NO TEAM CAPACITY MENTIONS**: NEVER mention specific team capacity numbers, availability, or resource counts in any proposal content.
+Do not include phrases like "12 developers", "31 specialists", "25 engineers", etc. Focus on expertise and capabilities instead.
+2. **TIMELINE HANDLING**:
+   - If RFP specifies timeline: Follow it STRICTLY - use exact dates and durations specified
+   - If no RFP timeline specified: Provide realistic timeline with proper margins (avoid unrealistic short timelines like 4 weeks for complex development)
+3. **TECHNOLOGY-SPECIFIC RESOURCES**: If any technology is mentioned in RFP, ensure resources are allocated for that specific technology
+4. **GOVERNMENT SECTOR**: For government/public sector clients, only use mid-level and senior resources (NO junior resources)
+5. **REQUIREMENTS SECTION**: Provide our detailed technical vision and approach, not just "as stated in RFP" - show our understanding and expertise

 ## Content Generation Strategies